Connect with us

 Never buy a property that you have not seen.
 PHOTO/CK

-The Kenyan real estate sector has been grappling with a huge number of property fraudsters who stage all manner of scams to steal money from unsuspecting buyers of land and houses.
+The Kenyan real estate sector is grappling with a huge number of property fraudsters who stage all manner of scams to steal money from unsuspecting buyers of land and houses.

 Below is an outline of the common tricks used by real estate conmen in Kenya and what buyers can do to avoid falling into the traps of property fraudsters: